techednelson/largestStringAlgorithm/README.md

 # Largest String Algorithm

-Objective: Write a function accepting a list of non negative integers, and returning their largest possible combined number as a string.
+Objective: Write a function in Java accepting a list of non negative integers, and returning their largest possible combined number as a string.

 For example: